 Why do Voice Dialogue work?

-Hence why the Voice Dialogue methodology is so important as part of the work to support women, in particular, to free themselves from the invisible forces that hold them back in the world.
+Hence why the Voice Dialogue methodology can be a really helpful tool to support us to free ourselves from the invisible forces that hold us back in the world.